pystruct/pystruct/doc/intro.rst

 resolution).
 Finding the argmax in the above equation by exhaustive search is therefore out of the question.
 So we need to restrict ourselves to f such that we can do the maximization over y efficiently.
-The most popular tool for building such f is using energy functions or conditional random fields (CRFs) [which are basically the same for finding y*].
+The most popular tool for building such f is using energy functions or conditional random fields (CRFs).

 There are basically three challenges in doing structured learning and prediction: